• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Numbers with "A" suffix (late 1960s)

 This era is notorious for inconsistencies, making pot codes, neck features, and other physical characteristics essential for accurate dating.
+Our Gibson lookup tool includes special guidance for dating these tricky transitional instruments.

 In 1970, Gibson began impressing "Made in USA" below the serial number on the headstock.
 Numbers from this era follow this pattern: